AbhayKejriwal/FoodDeliveryApi/README.md

 This will start the server on `http://localhost:5000` (or the port specified in the `.env` file).

 ### 5. Testing with Postman
-The results of API tests are stored in the **Postman Tests** folder.
+The results of API tests are stored in the **Postman Tests Results** folder.
 The following API endpoints have been tested.

 ### **Authentication & User Management**
 - **POST /auth/login-admin**: Admin login